Murciano207/SpookFinance-docs/guides/crp-tutorial/README.md

 {% hint style="danger" %}
 If your smart pool is eligible for YOGI, earnings will be redirected to LPs - as long as you create the pool through our standard factory.
 If you create a new pool using a different factory, or deploy a pool contract directly, you will need to apply for a redirect or redistribution. \(You will also need a redirect if your CRP controller is a contract that holds BPTs, and doesn't have a way to withdraw them.\)

-The process for the redirect is to make a pull request to update [this file](https://github.com/balancer-labs/bal-mining-scripts/blob/master/config/redirect.json) in our script repository with the CRP and your wallet address, along with proof that you own the pool \(e.g., the CRP deployment transaction hash\).
-Here's an [example request](https://github.com/balancer-labs/bal-mining-scripts/pull/11).
-Similarly, if you have a CRP and want to handle the redistribution differently, you can make a pull request to update [this file](https://github.com/balancer-labs/bal-mining-scripts/blob/master/config/redistribute.json).

-Here is a [diagram](https://drive.google.com/file/d/13QOMv-PVNZqJwdz9g6QKFqBUJwOypkZY/view) detailing how we compute YOGI mining earnings.
 {% endhint %}

 {% hint style="warning" %}